failmap/server/documentation/development.md

 # Quickstart/local testing/development

 For local testing/development a Vagrant setup is provided with this repsitory.
-This allows to run a local instance of the entire Failmap environment in a virtual machine.
+This allows to run a local instance of the entire WebSecMap environment in a virtual machine.

 ## Requirements